LAX - LON

 • Which airports will I be using when flying from Los Angeles to London?

 When flying out of Los Angeles you will be using Los Angeles.
-You will be landing at one of these airports: London City, London Gatwick, London Heathrow, London Luton, London Southend, or London Stansted.
+You will be landing at one of these airports: London City, London Gatwick, London Heathrow, London Luton, or London Southend.

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to London?